scipy-conference/scipy_proceedings/papers/yannick_congo/yannick.congo.rst

    \end{table*}

-One of the great challenges of making a computation repeatable and reproducible is to be able to recreate the exact execution context as when the simulation was done.
-Sometimes even from the same computer a library upgrade can have terrible and not easy to determine consequences.
-We think that containers based systems [Bottomley2014]_ are a possible solution to ensure the consistency of the operating system and dependencies on which the simulation runs [Melia2014]_.
-Building a container that will deliver a runnable image in which the simulation execution is well scoped and known will ensure that across machines and platforms we get closer to a consistent execution environment.
+One thing is to be able to gather crutial information about a simulation yet another challenging one is to be able to recreate the exact execution context as when the simulation was done.
+Sometimes an action as simple as upgrading a library can have terrible and not easy to determine consequences.
+It is impossible to consistently reproduce a simulation accross platforms and machines if we do not have a uniform and portable way of constraining the whole simulation execution.

+We think that containers based systems [Bottomley2014]_ are a possible solution to ensure the consistency of the operating system and dependencies on which the simulation runs.
+Building and sharing a container that will deliver a runnable image in which the simulation execution is well scoped and controlled will ensure that across machines and platforms we get closer to a consistent execution environment [Melia2014]_.

-We propose as following, a set of four models that combined together should be necessary to deliver a reproducible simulation record storage.
-We show here a project model in Table :ref:`projecttable` which most interesting field is *history*.
+Thus we propose here a container based record allong with some metadata as a set of four models that combined together should be necessary to deliver a reproducible simulation record storage.
+We show here a project model in Table :ref:`projecttable`.

 .. table:: Simulation metadata Project Model. :label:`projecttable`